Best 3D Printers Under £500 UK 2026

 - 220 x 220 x 250mm build volume

-- Massive online community with thousands of tutorials
+- Enormous online community with thousands of tutorials

-The Ender-3 series has the largest user community of any 3D printer worldwide.
-Whatever problem you encounter, someone has already solved it and posted a guide online.
-This makes it an outstanding learning platform if you enjoy understanding how things work.
+The Ender-3 line has the largest user base of any 3D printer in the world.
+Whatever problem you hit, somebody has already solved it and posted a guide, which makes this an outstanding learning platform if you enjoy understanding how things work.
+It asks a little more of you than the Adventurer 5M, but the rock-bottom price and bottomless support make it the budget pick to beat.

 Who it is best for: Budget-conscious buyers, tinkerers who enjoy learning, and educators setting up print labs.